List of network teachers by country

 Lama Shenpen now spends most of her time in semi-retreat at the Hermitage of the Awakened Heart, in Wales, UK.
 From there, she comes out regularly to teach, as well as giving interviews and advice to students in person and over the phone, by letter and by email.

 Susthama Kim is the Head of the Order of Amida Buddha.
 She moved into the Buddhist House, Narborough, Leicestershire in 2003 and loved every aspect of living, training, and learning about Buddhism.
-She trained in Buddhist psychology and teaches meditation and chanting from Pureland Buddhist perspective.
+She runs her own private practice in Buddhist psychology, and has a podcast called The Abbott, Bombu and The Cosmos.
+She teaches meditation and chanting from a Pure Land Buddhist perspective.
 She is interested in developing faith, fellowship and friendship among Buddhist sanghas all over the world.
 She lives in Watford, UK with her family.

 Simon Child I am a practitioner and teacher of Chinese Zen meditation (Chan).
 I have been practising Zen meditation in various forms since I was a medical student.
 The 'autobiography' of my involvement is published in the book Chan Comes West.
 In 2000 I received Dharma Transmission from Chan Master Sheng-yen and hence I am a fully authorised teacher in the lineages of Linji (Rinzai) and Caodong (Soto) Chan Buddhism.
 I am a founder member of the Western Chan Fellowship and lead residential Zen retreats for there and also at Gaia House and some other venues in Europe and USA and also at our local Chan meditation group in Manchester.